torrybr/mako/README.md

 ###Team
 ###Technology
 1. Dashbaord. https://github.com/keen/dashboards .
 A cloud based open source dashboard hosted by AWS.
 The dashboard is the control unit for the entire wash management system.
 See business analytics in real time, add/delete gift cards, change POS system settings, and see control room sensor outputs.
 2. Point of Sale kiosk.
 The computer in which the customer interacts when entering a self serve automatic wash bay.
 A large 26" touch screen designed for ease of use and simplicity.
-This is a simple website that is run in full screen mode and acts as a UI for the entire wash system.
+This is a simple website that is run in full screen mode and acts as a UI for the entire wash system.Utilizing text to speech API's.
 Ran on arduino and rapsberry pi technology.

 ###Use of Funds
 1. Ramp up sales